Wyre Forest: Natural history

 It is one of the largest areas of semi-natural (partially unmanaged) woodland in the UK.
 Bird species to be found in the forest include hawfinch, dipper, wood warbler, common crossbill, spotted flycatcher, pied flycatcher, common redstart and long-eared owl, among many other woodland animals and plants.
 The small but colourful moth Oecophora bractella has one of its few English populations here, and does not seem to occur much further northwards.

 The forest's adders have been the subject of a notable study by Sylvia Sheldon.

+On 9 April 2024, a family of 6 Eurasian Beavers (Castor Fiber) were reintroduced to a tributary of Dowles Brook, within a five-hectare enclosure spanning the stream and surrounding woodland.

 History

-This historic extent of the Wyre Forest is debatable.
-Leaflets distributed in recent times have included Eymore Wood, in Kidderminster Foreign on the opposite bank of the River Severn, but that was merely a tract of woodland belonging to Worcester Cathedral.
-Another view is that once it stretched from Worcester to Bridgnorth along the west bank, but evidence for that is thin.
+The historic extent of the Wyre Forest is debatable.
+It is thought that it once stretched from Worcester to Bridgnorth along the west bank of the River Severn, but evidence for that is thin.
 Wyre Forest has none of the legal peculiarities of a historic forest at all, instead has those of a chase (of common land) with hunting rights belonging to the Mortimer family, who had the title Earl of March from 1328, as holders for centuries of the manor and liberty of Cleobury Mortimer, which technically still enjoys such hunting rights.
-Legally, only the crown could have a forest, a subject could only have chases.

 How far north the Mortimer family's hunting rights extended is debatable, but it may have included the whole area in south east Shropshire of which they were overlords at the time of Domesday Book.
 While they may have had hunting rights there, much of the woodland in fact belonged to other manors, such as Upper Arley and Kinlet.
 A large tract of woodland on the north side of the Dowles Brook was Kingswood, a detached township of the parish of Stottesdon.
 The town of Bewdley, a Mortimer foundation, may have been cut out of the forest.
 Far Forest was until recent times part of the borough of Bewdley, though separated from the rest of it by New Parks, which were in Rock parish.
 Most rights to land in the forest belonged to these medieval manors.